wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 * **Log the security-relevant events.** All login events, access-control failures, and server-side input-validation failures must be *capable* of being logged, with sufficient user context to identify a suspicious or malicious account.
 * **Make logs consumable by centralized log management.** Generate logs in a format a centralized log management solution can ingest directly, never free-text prose a regex has to reconstruct.
 * **Retain for delayed forensic analysis.** Keep security-relevant logs long enough that an investigation opened well after the fact still has the evidence it needs.
-* **Protect high-value transactions with an integrity-controlled audit trail.** High-value transactions must have an audit trail with integrity controls to prevent tampering or deletion — for example append-only database tables or an equivalent append-only sink.
+* **Protect high-value transactions with an integrity-controlled audit trail.** High-value transactions must have an audit trail with integrity controls to prevent tampering or deletion, for example append-only database tables or an equivalent append-only sink.

 Reject these as explicit anti-patterns:

-* **Insufficient or absent logging** of login events, access-control failures, and input-validation failures, and **no integration with incident response** — events that reach a file nobody watches are not monitoring.
+* **Insufficient or absent logging** of login events, access-control failures, and input-validation failures, and **no integration with incident response**: events that reach a file nobody watches are not monitoring.
-* **Audit trails without integrity controls** — mutable or deletable logs for high-value transactions, where a record can be silently rewritten or removed.
+* **Audit trails without integrity controls**: mutable or deletable logs for high-value transactions, where a record can be silently rewritten or removed.

 ### What every security event must capture

 Build each audit event so it satisfies the "sufficient user context" requirement above.

 * Every audit event carries: the canonical event name, an outcome (`success`/`failure`/`deny`), the authenticated principal, the **tenant identity**, a correlation/request id, the client source IP, and a timestamp.
 Make events machine-parseable (structured key/value or JSON).
-* **Tenant id comes from the authenticated context, never from request input** — the same rule applied throughout the Carbon stack.
+* **Tenant id comes from the authenticated context, never from request input**, the same rule applied throughout the Carbon stack.
 Resolve it from the established server context, not from a header, query parameter, or body field an attacker controls.
 * Re-establish *who* and *what tenant* at the point you write the audit record, so an event cannot be attributed to the wrong principal by a request that changed identity mid-flight.

 ### Operational logs and audit logs are different sinks